Inside the luxury industry’s fight for millennials’ hearts, minds, and wallets

 Gucci has pushed the rest of the industry to rethink its strategies.
 Hermès, one of the most exclusive of the luxury brands, has found creative ways to speak to young consumers: It now has a whimsical podcast where different people involved with the brand tell stories, and it even showed up at South by Southwest with a laundromat where visitors could update their vintage Hermès scarves for free.
 Chanel, which has been very slow to adapt to modern consumers (it does not even have an e-commerce site), has announced it will create a Netflix documentary to give viewers a closer look inside the company.

 For Louis Vuitton, the strategy for winning over young consumers includes bringing on Abloh, who is a household name among millennials and Gen Z. Part of the reason for Abloh’s appeal is that he is one of the most inclusive and multidisciplinary designers of our time, which is particularly exciting to these younger generations that don’t like labels.
 He refuses to be limited by a particular medium or by whether a brand is considered high-end or low-end.
-He’s recently created plastic Evian bottles and limited-edition rosé champagne bottles for Moët & Chandon; pieces for Ikea and pieces for Jimmy Choo.
+He’s recently created plastic Evian bottles and limited-edition rosé champagne bottles for Moët & Chandon, as well as pieces for Ikea and pieces for Jimmy Choo.

 The brand has also been investing in Instagrammable pop-up retail experiences.
 At Louis Vuitton’s newest temporary store, which opened July 12 on the Lower East Side of Manhattan, everything from the exterior to the mannequins to the furniture to the walls and ceiling has been carefully hand-painted green.
 The only non-green items are the clothes, shoes, and accessories for sale.
 There did not seem to be any underlying reason the brand went with green, other that it was weird and would prompt people to take selfies.
 An earlier Louis Vuitton pop-up in Chicago featured an orange theme.

 These pop-ups come hot on the heels of its exhibition in Los Angeles called Louis Vuitton X that opened June 28 and will run until September 15.
 It highlights the brand’s long history of collaborations with design icons like Karl Lagerfeld, Rei Kawakubo, Frank Gehry, and Zaha Hadid.
 In this case, the exterior of the store was painted neon pink and orange, and the interiors were dramatically designed with bright colors and patterns that seemed designed for selfies.
 This too is a form of experiential retail: The top floor of the space had been turned into a retail store where ready-to-wear, leather goods, accessories, shoes, fragrances, and books were all available for purchase.
-These stores borrow from the made-for-Instagram museums that started popping up in about three years ago, including the wildly popular Museum of Ice Cream and the Color Factory, before influencers decided the overly staged look was no longer cool.
+These stores borrow from the made-for-Instagram museums that started popping up about three years ago, including the wildly popular Museum of Ice Cream and the Color Factory, before influencers decided the overly staged look was no longer cool.

 While Louis Vuitton doesn’t share the demographic breakdown of its customers, a study from UBS estimated that a third of Louis Vuitton’s sales came from millennials in 2017, compared to more than half of Gucci’s sales.
 However, it’s unclear whether Louis Vuitton’s strategy will allow it win the loyalty of millennial consumers, which will be so critical to its success in the next five years.